Join Our Newsletter

 Yes, this shrimp lo mein is a great option for a weight loss plan.
 A generous serving has only 195 calories, making it a filling, low-calorie meal that's also rich in protein and fiber from vegetables to help you feel satisfied.

-This specific recipe contains 195 calories per serving.
+This shrimp lo mein recipe contains a low 195 calories per serving.
 The calorie count in homemade lo mein can vary, but it's almost always significantly lower than takeout versions, which can often exceed 1,000 calories.

 Absolutely.
-Using frozen shrimp is a convenient way to make this dish.
+Using frozen shrimp is a convenient way to make shrimp lo mein.
 For best results, thaw the shrimp completely before cooking.
-You can thaw them overnight in the refrigerator or place them in a colander under cold running water for a few minutes.
+You can thaw shrimp overnight in the refrigerator or place them in a colander under cold running water for a few minutes.

 The main difference is the noodle preparation.
 In lo mein (meaning "tossed noodles"), soft, boiled noodles are tossed with the sauce, shrimp, and vegetables.
 In chow mein (meaning "fried noodles"), the noodles are fried separately to be crispy.

-Yes, a homemade version like this one is very healthy.
+Yes, this homemade recipe for low mein is very healthy.
 While restaurant lo mein can be high in sodium and calories, this recipe has only 195 calories and 135mg of sodium.

 A classic shrimp lo mein contains soft egg noodles, shrimp, and vegetables tossed in a savory sauce typically made from soy sauce, garlic, and ginger.

-Store leftovers in an airtight container in the refrigerator for up to 3 days.
+Store leftover shrimp lo mein in an airtight container in the refrigerator for up to 3 days.
 It reheats well in a skillet or microwave.

 If you loved this Shrimp Lo Mein, here are more Health eCooks recipes that bring bold flavor and better nutrition to the noodle bowl.
 All of these are dietitian-reviewed and built to meet heart-health guidelines, so you can enjoy takeout-style comfort food with better-for-you ingredients.